hl191/spring-workshop-spring-cloud-eureka/README.md

 ### Building Docker images

-The source material that you're given consists of a `docker` folder.
-You'll find all the necessary docker-compose scripts for various stages of the workshop in that folder.
+The source material that you're given features a `docker` folder.
+You'll find all the scripts for the assignment in that folder.
 To make sure that you've got all the required Docker images present on your system, we recommend that you start up the baseline scenario.
 This can be done by issuing

 *Linux / MacOS*